Actionable Book Summary: Think and Grow Rich by Napoleon Hill

 Commentary And My Personal Takeaway

 Contrary to what the author is saying, you can’t simply think – juggle thoughts inside your brain – and get rich.
 You need to act.
-But before you act, you need to decide exactly you want to do in your life.
-How to devote your time.
+But before you act, you need to decide exactly what you want to do in your life.
+How to devote your time?
 Otherwise, you’ll be wandering around and wasting your time.

 Think and Grow Rich Napoleon Hill it’s a classic.
 A book worthy for your library.
 It’s kind of you-can-do-it-all type of book.
-A mixture of Tony Robbins speech and the cliche quotes you see online about becoming ultra successful.
+A mixture of Tony Robbins speech and the cliche quotes you see online about becoming ultra-successful.
 Napoleon often mentions in the book that you’ll see the truth about becoming rich only if you’re worthy, which can trigger an eye-rolling response.
 Nevertheless, it has some really inspiring stories and the principles inside can actually motivate you to start pushing and pursuing your goals.